Frequently Asked Questions

-If you do not meet one of the listed exceptions (click HERE for the list) and are under the age of 24, you will be asked to complete a dependency override.
+If you do not meet one of the listed exceptions and are under the age of 24, you will be asked to complete a dependency override.
 To do this, you must meet with the director or assistant director of Financial Aid.
 Please be aware that you will have to document the reasons you are unable to provide your parent’s information.
 Living on your own or not speaking to your parents does not justify a dependency override.
 These are for extreme situations only.

 Income often changes due to loss of a job, loss of a family member, or divorce.
 If your income has significantly changed from last year, you may need to fill out a special circumstance form.
 Please call the Financial Aid office for more information on special circumstances 336-506-4340 or schedule an appointment.

 To stay compliant with federal regulations, the financial aid office must determine if your high school credential is valid.
 This does not affect the admission to Alamance Community College.
 Alamance Community College does except all High School diploma’s including unaccredited institutions for admissions into the college.

 You will be allowed to charge books to your financial aid 10 days before classes start.
 Simply take your course schedule and a photo id to the bookstore or stop by the Financial Aid Office.
 Books should be purchased within the first 2 weeks of the semester, including books for late start classes.
 If registering for late start classes after the first 2 weeks of the semester, see financial aid before going to the bookstore.
-See more information on purchasing books, please click HERE.
+See more information on purchasing books here.